Nuitka/Nuitka/README.rst

 itself, but instead loop back mount its contents as a filesystem and use that.

-On Windows, there are two modes, one which is copying it to the AppData of your company specified, to also use it as a cache, and one which does it in the temporary directory.
-You need to do one this this.

 .. code:: bash

    # Create a binary that unpacks into a temporary folder